-You’re about to change your life.
-The more honest you are, the more you will find yourself doing what you love, with people you love, in places you love.
-You’ll realize that nothing really true is ever unloving, and nothing unloving is ever really true.
-You cleanse by telling yourself the truth- but make it the whole truth.
-The path to integrity turns inward before it leads outward
+How to say no without feeling guilty can be a challenge.
+However, the more honest you are, the more you will find yourself doing what you love, with people you love, in places you love.
+With honest communication, you cleanse yourself by telling the truth- but make it the whole truth.
+The path to honesty turns inward before it leads outward.
+So being in touch with what you are really feeling is an important part of being able to truthfully set boundaries with others.

 If you think that you could get a little closer to your authentic self, I suggest you start with a mental cleanse: one day of total inner honesty.
 Now, I don’t mean shouting from the rooftop “I hate this freaking job!”
 But what I am suggesting is that not being honest wreaks havoc with our mental and physical health and obscures our happiness.
-Do you honestly want to have dinner with that particular friend?
-Is your “I’m sorry” a true apology or little white lie to smooth things over?
+Do you honestly want to have dinner with that particular friend after accepting the invitation?
+Or is the “I’m sorry” you’re speaking out loud really a true apology- or white lie to smooth things over?

-When we lie to fit in, or to succeed, or to get approval, we might think we gain the world- a tiny piece of it anyway-but, in the process, we lose our sense of being true to ourselves.
+When we lie to fit in, or to get approval or to “cover up” for something (or someone), we might think all is well with the world- but, in the process, we lose our sense of being true to ourselves.
 Believing our own fibs (“Oh I’m fine!”
 “Of course, I don’t mind!”
 “Sure, I’d love to!”), we gradually lose access to the deep truths that allow us to be and honor our authentic selves.

 SELF-REFLECTION & HONESTY CHECK-IN